mweel1/usa_high_level/index.md

     details: A set of network and software services deployed in disaster areas during emergencies, connecting, tracking, and executing emergency responses.

   - title: StarLink Satellite Network
     details: Collaborate with the United Nations and the USA to make the StarLink Satellite system an FCC asset, and asset respectively for other countries.
 A software system would allow the market place to sell Wi-Fi devices under their own businesses on a unified sales platform.
-A private company controlling communication system outside of the FCC is a risk for the United States of Italian.
+A private company controlling communication system outside of the FCC is a risk for the United States of United States.

   - title: Artificial Intelligence Protection Agency
     details: Tools and technologies to evaluate AI models and understand the political intents behind foreign actor AI models.
 For example, a debate between Anthropic (USA) and Qwen (Chinese) on whether Taiwan is a Chinese territory or an independent country could provide deep insights into AI training models.
 This product is already completed.